HomeAncient History

 venus of willendorf front

-The Venus of Willendorf, c.
-24,000-22,000 BCE, in the Naturhistorisches Museum Wien, Austria
+The Venus of Willendorf, Austria, c.
+24,000-22,000 BCE.
+Source: Naturhistorisches Museum Wien, Austria

-Although she was found buried in the Austrian village of Willendorf at the beginning of the 20th century, recent scientific analysis has concluded that the figure’s oolite comes from either northern Italy, or less probably, Ukraine.
+Although she was found buried in the Austrian village of Willendorf at the beginning of the 20th century, recent scientific analysis has concluded that the figure’s oolite comes from either northern Italy or, less probably, Ukraine.
 The material certainly isn’t native to Austria, making it clear that either the raw material or the finished sculpture did some traveling at some point in its long life.

 Venus Figurines